askaross/personal-projects/README.md

 # personal-projects
-A group of potentially useful scripts created for personal project
+A group of potentially useful scripts created for personal projects